awdavies/flutter-desktop-embedding/linux/README.md

-# The Flutter Ubuntu Desktop Embedder
+# The Flutter Linux Desktop Embedder

-This framework provides the basic functionality for embedding a Flutter app on the Ubuntu platform.
+This framework provides the basic functionality for embedding a Flutter app on the Linux desktop.
 This currently includes support for:

 *  Drawing a Flutter view.
 *  Mouse event handling.